desmos-labs/desmos-contracts/docs/architecture/adr-003-remarkables-contract.md

 goal reached, the rarer the _remarkable_ will be.

 ## Context
-Applications like the new DFP are going to be a new definition of social apps merging classic social networks features to crypto ones.
+Applications like the new DFP (_Desmos Flagship Product_) are going to be a new definition of social apps merging classic social networks features to crypto ones.
 Lately, we saw a daily increase of interest towards NFTs from the major players in the social network market such as Instagram, Facebook, Twitter.
 This because the growing interest of the masses towards them.
 NFTs can, and are the bridges with which layman users started moving their first steps in the crypto world.
 Even tho they can interact with them and buy/sell/send them,